yusukemori97/chef-redis/README.md

 There are several recipes broken up into reusable pieces.
 For ease of use, we've also included wrappers that map the most common use.

-* `redis::_group` - "Creates a group for Redis."
+* `redis::_group` - Creates a group for Redis.
-* `redis::_server_config` - "Creates configuration directories and installs templatized redis.conf."
+* `redis::_server_config` - Creates configuration directories and installs templatized redis.conf.
-* `redis::_server_init` - "Installs a templatized redis sysv initscript."
+* `redis::_server_init` - Installs a templatized redis sysv initscript.
-* `redis::_server_install_from_package` - "Installs Redis through the chef package resource."
+* `redis::_server_install_from_package` - Installs Redis through the chef package resource.
-* `redis::_server_install_from_package` - "Downloads, compiles, and installs Redis from source."
+* `redis::_server_install_from_package` - Downloads, compiles, and installs Redis from source.
-* `redis::_server_runit` - "Installs templatized redis runit configuration."
+* `redis::_server_runit` - Installs templatized redis runit configuration.
-* `redis::_server_service` - "Configures Redis through the chef service resource."
+* `redis::_server_service` - Configures Redis through the chef service resource.
-* `redis::_user` - "Creates a user for Redis."
+* `redis::_user` - Creates a user for Redis.
-* `redis::default` - "The default recipe executes the redis::server_package recipe."
+* `redis::default` - The default recipe executes the redis::server_package recipe.
-* `redis::server` - "The default recipe executes the redis::server_package recipe.
-This recipe is here for compatibility with other community Redis cookbooks."
+* `redis::server` - The default recipe executes the redis::server_package recipe.
+This recipe is here for compatibility with other community Redis cookbooks.
-* `redis::server_package` - "Uses the recipe crumbs in the Redis cookbook to manage a packaged Redis instance."
+* `redis::server_package` - Uses the recipe crumbs in the Redis cookbook to manage a packaged Redis instance.
-* `redis::server_source` - "Uses the recipe crumbs in the Redis cookbook to manage a source compiled Redis instance."
+* `redis::server_source` - Uses the recipe crumbs in the Redis cookbook to manage a source compiled Redis instance.

 The recipe redis::server will install and configure a Redis server.
 The recipe redis::server_package will install and configure a Redis server.